-- (c) has been promulgated and communicated by the appropriate authority. - 45.1.13 Medical disability shall not be cause for reprimand, suspension, or dismissal.
+- 45B.1 General - 45B.1.2 The principles of natural justice pertain to all matters under this Article. - 45B.1.3 All disciplinary measures are grievable.
+In all cases the burden of proof is upon the Employer. - 45B.1.4 The Parties support the principle of progressive discipline and will make their best effort to: - (a) bring unacceptable conduct as in Appendices 42A and 42B to the attention of the Member in a manner that will assist the Member to correct his behaviour; and - (b) provide a reasonable time for the Member to correct the conduct in question. - 45B.1.5 A Member may be disciplined only for just and reasonable cause.
+Such disciplinary action shall be just and appropriate to the seriousness of the violations. - A Member may not be disciplined for violation of a rule, regulation, or instruction unless that rule, regulation, or instruction: - (a) is reasonable; - (b) does not contravene the provisions of this Agreement; and - (c) has been promulgated and communicated by the appropriate authority. - 45B.1.7 Medical disability shall not be cause for reprimand, suspension, or dismissal.
 Cases involving the inability of a Member to perform duties by reason of illness or disability shall be treated separately from cases for disciplinary measures.
-If illness or disability is proven, leave shall be granted under the sick leave and/or long term disability provisions of this Agreement. - In exceptional cases, where the University believes a Member's actions might normally warrant discipline, but believes that these actions may be due to illness or disability and the Member has not sought medical advice, the University may require that she/he undergo a medical examination by a physician(s) designated by the University. - (a) If the Member in such a case challenges the determination of the physician, the advice of a second physician of the Member's choice shall be obtained; and - (b) If the physicians disagree, the Parties to this Agreement shall agree to an additional physician, who shall adjudicate and decide on the matter. - 45.1.15 If a Member is relieved from duties pending the outcome of the physician examining procedures above, the Member shall receive full salary and benefits.
+If illness or disability is proven, leave shall be granted under the sick leave and/or long term disability provisions of this Agreement. - In exceptional cases, where the University believes a Member's actions might normally warrant discipline, but believes that these actions may be due to illness or disability and the Member has not sought medical advice, the University may require that she/he undergo a medical examination by a physician(s) designated by the University. - (a) If the Member in such a case challenges the determination of the physician, the advice of a second physician of the Member's choice shall be obtained; and - (b) If the physicians disagree, the Parties to this Agreement shall agree to an additional physician, who shall adjudicate and decide on the matter. - 45B.1.9 If a Member is relieved from duties pending the outcome of the physician examining procedures above, the Member shall receive full salary and benefits.

-45.2 Action Preceding Discipline
+45B.2 Action Preceding Discipline